I would like to design a post and beam structure in Chief Architect. How can I do this?

 Switch to the Beams panel and under Floor/Ceiling Beams click the Edit Floor Beam Defaults button.

 Under the General panel of the Floor Beam Defaults dialog, set the depth and width of the beam.
-In this example 5 ½ inches(") will be used for both.
+In this example, 5 ½ inches(") will be used for both.

 Click OK to close the Floor Beam Defaults then set the Placement to Under Joists.

-Under the Member Depth heading, set the Top and Bottom chords and the Webbing to 5 ½".
+On the Trusses panel, under the Member Depth heading, set the Top and Bottom chords and the Webbing to 5 ½".

 Click OK to Make these changes and Done to close the Default Settings dialog.